How to Select the Best Pool Filter

 - Ensure that the cutoff valve in the filter is opened prior to backwashing, if the filter has one, to prevent it from blowing up when pressure accumulates.

 - Put the backwash valve on "backwash" and turn the pump on; let it run until the water in the sight glass turns clear.

 - After the water in the sight glass turns clear, turn the pump off and switch the backwash valve to "rinse" and let it run until the sight glass runs clear.
 Alternatively, If the filter has a plunger valve, skip to step 6.

 - Turn the pump off and put the backwash valve in the filter position.

 Turn the Pump Off Before Moving the Backwash Valve Handle

 Important: Always turn the pump off before moving the backwash valve handle to avoid personal injury and equipment damage.

 Replacing the Sand in Your Filter

 Sand grains used in filtering have sharp edges that help in trapping debris as water passes through the filter.
 The sharp edges wear with time and sand grains become ineffective in filtering the debris as needed.
-Because of this, sand should be replaced at least after every 5 years for a home swimming pool, and after 2-3 years for public or semi-public swimming pools.
+Because of this, sand should be replaced at least after every five years for a home swimming pool, and after two to three years for public or semi-public swimming pools.